Sabari-M-BE-ECE/CUSTOM_ESP32_S3_MINI/README.md

 THE GENERATED FILES SUCH AS JOB,BOM,GERBER Etc.,ARE UPLOADED CHECK IT OUT IN THIS REPOSITORY.

 ## License
 This project is open-source under the MIT License.
-Feel free to use, modify, and distribute it as per the license terms.